Altria (NYSE:MO) is well-known for its cigarette and tobacco products but it is also involved in wine distribution and production.

 First off, Altria has actually been buying back its shares between 2017 and 2020 and this practice has partially shrunk the company stockholders’ equity but it was not the major factor.

-The major kicker has been Altria’s declining profits coupled with the outsized dividends that the company has been paying all these years.
+The major kicker has been Altria’s declining profits coupled with the large dividends that the company has been paying all these years.

-Remember about the prior discussion on Altria’s investment losses in JUUL and Cronos which has severely crippled the company’s profitability in 2019 and 2020.
+Remember about the prior discussion on Altria’s investment losses in JUUL, Cronos and ABI which has severely crippled the company’s profitability since fiscal 2019.

 It turns out that the combination of these factors, including the share buyback, has managed to shrink Altria’s total equity to only $3 billion by the 4th quarter of 2020 from as much as $15 billion 3 years ago.

 See the below snapshot of the statements of changes in Altria’s stockholders’ equity:

 The above snapshot shows a 500% reduction in Altria’s stockholder equity between 2017 and 2020 as a result of the company’s reduced net earnings, cash dividend declared and share buybacks.

 While the increase in indebtedness has partly contributed to the soaring debt to equity ratio, it was actually the shrinking equity that has been causing the rising debt to equity ratio.